MikeGillihan/supa-simple-grid/README.md

 # Supa Simple Grid
-Pretty much just a clone of Chris Nager's amazing [Ungrid](http://chrisnager.github.io/ungrid) with a bit of extra flair.
+Pretty much just a clone of Chris Nager's amazing [Ungrid](http://chrisnager.github.io/ungrid) with a bit of extra stuff I use often.

 ## Installation
 Copy and paste the contents of grid.css into your css file.